top of page

 Central Park satellite view, NYC, Google Maps

-The carpets were designed by Ido Michaeli and hand-knotted by traditional weavers in Afghanistan.
+Designed by Ido Michaeli and hand-knotted by traditional weavers in Afghanistan.

 Central Park—the most renowned park in the world is more than a geographical location: it's a Western icon that is depicted here on carpets from the East.